 Skateboards get wet sometimes.
 It can be from riding through a puddle, rain, or even from your wet shoes.
 When your board gets wet, you should remove all of the components that got wet.

-Start with taking your bearings out and cleaning them properly.
 You can use some nail polish remover to clean them, let them dry out on a paper towel, and then lube them with Bones Speed Cream.
 If you don’t clean them after they’ve gotten wet, they might rust or seize.
 It’ll start with a squeaking noise, and then the metals will begin to oxidize from the inside out.

 Make sure to dry your wheels before putting the bearings back in.

-Next, take your trucks off and dry them down with a towel.
+Take your trucks off and dry them down with a towel.
 You should also remove the kingpin nut and disassemble the trucks completely.
 Remember to also dry the hardware that screws your trucks onto the board.

-Lastly, you’re going to want to dry your deck.
 These are commonly the part that takes the brunt of the damage when it comes to water damage.
 You could try to leave the board out in the sun, but if it’s grey out or still raining, you’ll need to resort to other methods.
 Get as much water off of the surface using a towel to prevent the wood from absorbing it.